 Re-printed at least 6 times.

 Again - Russ is looking sheepish - this time clutching a briefcase, while a semi-naked brunette kneels at his feet and feels the cut of his suit.
-He's just fighting them off..nice one!
+He's literally fighting them off..and he deosn't know why!
 Two versions of the cover exist - only slightly different in layout / colour.
 9/10

 EDITION 1: Hi, remember me?
 Ex-sewing-machine salesman Russ Tobin, now working for Karefree Kredit Inkorporated - collecting debts.
 Rum crowd, debtors.
 Take Joanne, twenty-nine, widowed two years - a lively little sparkler who pays her debt ten times over and how!
 Then I have to go and tumble down a flight of stairs, land up in hospital and lose my job.
 Anyway, I meet this great guy, The King Of The Swingers - Tony Dane - in commercials - invites me down to London.
 Pack my bags, have a last bash at my landlady's desirable daughter and off to the Smoke.
 What a place!
 Land up with a crowd of scrumptious strippers and LIFE starts all over again.
 Then I get into commercials myself...birds, birds and more birds...Where will it all end?
 You haven't heard the end of lusty Russ Tobin, the most willing Don Juan ever to scorch his way across the pages of a novel - not by a long chalk

 EDITION 2: It's amazing how these women pay their dues!
 Russ Tobin's got a new job - collecting debts for Karefree Kredit Inkorporated.
 He's the man who can get Joanne (29, widowed two years) to pay her debt ten times over - and how!
 Then he meets Tony Dane, the king of the swingers, and becomes just a face in the crowd - a crowd of strippers, that is.
 Where will it all end?
 It won't, not by a long chalk!